RayBenefield/dev-xp/docs/healthlog.md

 ## #1

+So I did nothing yesterday. :( I also didn't go to bed on time.
+But I did get 8 hours of sleep, so that is good.

+## #1

 I have an early dentist appointment so not much will be done today.
 But last night I went to bed before 8am and got a full 8 hours of sleep.
 And I feel good.
 :) Also it is snowing outside and I can't complain!!!